habedi/element-0/README.md

 the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.

 This project provides an interpreter for the Element 0 language written in Zig.
-The interpreter is named Elz (pronounced like "el-zee") and can be integrated into Zig applications as a scripting engine.
+The interpreter is named Elz (pronounced "el-zee") and can be integrated into Zig applications as a scripting engine.
 In addition, Elz comes with a read-eval-print loop (REPL) for interactive development and testing, and easily can be extended using Zig code using foreign function interface (FFI) or Element 0 code.